Haroldov/Coursera_Capstone/Final Report.md

   <img src="https://github.com/Haroldov/Coursera_Capstone/blob/master/Images/barchart_nogarden.PNG" width="600" title="hover text">
 </p>

-<p align="justify">It is possible to see that I Cluster focuses on neighborhoods that have around parks, bus lines and sandwich places.
+<p align="justify">It is possible to see that I cluster focuses on neighborhoods that have around parks, bus lines and sandwich places.
 On the other hand II cluster focuses on neighborhoods that have around parks, playgrounds and trails.
-Third (III) Cluster focuses on neighborhoods that have around coffee shops, pubs and italian restaurants.
+Third (III) cluster focuses on neighborhoods that have around coffee shops, pubs and italian restaurants.
 The last (V) cluster focuses on neighborhoods that have around coffee shops, parks and bakeries.</p>

 ## 5. Discussion

-<p align="justify"> Section where you discuss any observations you noted and any recommendations you can make based on the results.</p>
+<p align="justify">It is worth to note that this work is useful only for those who live in Manhattan, New York or in the neighborhoods near the center of Toronto.
+The reason is because there is a limited amount of data we can request using de Foursquare API.
+Consequently, it will has a greater cost than the Lite version.</p>

+<p align="justify">Moreover, there is a cluster with one neighborhood.
+In the results we found out that this cluster has a frequency of 1 in garden places.
+This means the cluster is not segmenting correctly data and the centroid is located in the exact position of that neighborhood.
+This neighborhood has a high frequency of garden places around.
+Hence, we can say the algorithm is doing great since there is no other cluster with similar venues around.</p>

 ## 6. Conclusion

 <p align="justify"> Section where you conclude the report.</p>

+<p align="justify">In this work a segmentation between two different countries is done.
+This segementation involves the neighborhoods in Manhattan, New York and the neighborhoods near to the center of Toronto.
+The data is downloaded and the venues around the neighborhoods is adquired using the Foursquare API.
+One Hot Encoding is used for converting the categories of the venues into a feature matrix.
+Then, all venues are grouped by neighborhoods and at the same time the mean is calculated.
+Hence, the resulting features used are the frequency of occurrence from each category in a neighborhood.</p>